curiosityio/YourCircle-Policy/app-privacy-policy.md

 * Legal Requests: We may disclose information about you in response to a subpoena, court order, or other governmental request.
 * To Protect Rights, Property, and Others: We may disclose information about you when we believe in good faith that disclosure is reasonably necessary to protect the property or rights of Your Circle, third parties, or the public at large.
 For example, if we have a good faith belief that there is an imminent danger of death or serious physical injury, we may disclose information related to the emergency without delay.
 * Business Transfers: In connection with any merger, sale of company assets, or acquisition of all or a portion of our business by another company, or in the unlikely event that Your Circle goes out of business or enters bankruptcy, user information would likely be one of the assets that is transferred or acquired by a third party.
 If any of these events were to happen, this Privacy Policy would continue to apply to your information and the party receiving your information may continue to use your information, but only consistent with this Privacy Policy.
 * Aggregated or De-Identified Information: We may share information that has been aggregated or reasonably de-identified, so that the information could not reasonably be used to identify you.
 For instance, we may publish aggregate statistics about the use of our Services.
-None of this information is sold, ever.
-It would only be used by Your Circle to the public on a homepage or other marketing material.
+We may also share aggregate statistics with a non-profit organization customer of our Services as part of their License agreement to determine the impact of using our Services.
+This information may also be used by the Your Circle team to make public on a homepage or in other marketing material.

 ## Information Shared Publicly